-A Sales Exec and I were debating whether amount of time spent with a customer is a measure of the quality of the customer interaction.
+A CEO and I were debating whether amount of time spent with a customer is a measure of the quality of the customer interaction.

 Just curious — do you see 23 touches for 5 mins the same as 23 touches for 1 hour each — I think it is different and material.

-From my perspective, I need to allocated a certain number of hours per week with customers, and believe that number in a normal week is likely 5 hours.
+From my perspective, I need to allocate a certain number of hours per week with customers and believe that number in a normal week is likely 5 hours.
 I am not sure if that is right, but 5 hours out of 40 per se seems about right.
 To me, a 3-hour dinner with a customer will be very revealing.

 Time matters… Speaks to quality, don’t you think?

 His assumption here is that there’s no meaningful insight to be gained in a 5-minute conversation.
 He’s also arbitrarily picked 5 hours per week.
 (Why not 4?
 Or 2?
 Or 8?)

 Here’s how we should think about it.

 Why are we seeking VOC?
 What’s the purpose?